carlmanaster/datastripes/README.md

 # Code

 The current state of the code is this: it demonstrates the functionality described above.
-The html file creates a randomized correlated dataset with six columns and two hundred rows; click on the column headings to detect correlations.
+The html file creates a randomized correlated dataset with seven columns and two hundred rows; click on the column headings to detect correlations.

 If you want to use this code on your own data, you'll have to write a little javascript code to bring in that data; someday I'll introduce that functionality, but not yet.